TheEliteEagle/NLU_CW/Model_Card/my_model_card_task2.md

 <!-- Provide a longer summary of what this model is. -->

 This model has two parts: the MPNet base (a pretrained LLM) and an ensemble of binary classifiers.
+Each binary classifier has 3 layers, of 1024, 512 and 1, each with a Relu, Layernorm and Dropout layer between them.

 - **Developed by:** Benjamin Hatton and Max Bolt
 - **Language(s):** English